sakaiproject/sakai/docker/README.md

 ### Features
 Features of the files you will find here:

-* Developemnt stack examples
+* Development stack examples
 * Docker image building examples
-* Docker Swarm deployment exmaples
+* Docker Swarm deployment examples

 # Quick install Docker (Linux, new server/workstation)
 Docker provides an installation script for most Linux distributions, With Ubuntu and RHEL/CentOS being the most used.